-24 A water activity close to 1 could mean a water activity between 0,9 and 1, where the rate of inactivation of the scrapie agent is decreasing by a factor of 3 with respect to the inactivation at water activity 1.
+23 A water activity close to 1 could mean a water activity between 0,9 and 1, where the rate of inactivation of the scrapie agent is decreasing by a factor of 3 with respect to the inactivation at water activity 1.
 This is about the error (for 95% confidence) of bioassay based titration data used for the evaluation of inactivation experiments (cf. Havekost, U.: Scrapie-Inaktivierung in der Fleischmehlindustrie, Diplomarbeit, Universität Gesamthochschule Paderborn 1999)

-- > Proper agitation and dispersion of water to ensure good contact between the fat and the water/steam. - > Heating from app.
+- > Heating from app.
 100°C to 133°C by live steam injection into the fat to obtain a fine dispersion of water in the fatty phase. - > homogeneous achievement of the temperature throughout the tallow.